 Patios and decks are similar and are both considered as open-air leisure areas.
 These structures are generally differentiated from one another based upon construction materials.
 Those built from brick, block, stone or concrete (masonry) are classified as patios and those built from lumber are designated as decks.

 Patios are usually built at grade with a finished height that does not exceed six inches.
-For construction of patios built at existing grade (and less than 500 square feet), no permits are required for their construction.
-If your lot is served by a private well and/or septic, an at-grade patio must be reviewed by the Quality and Septic Systems Program to ensure that access for septic tank maintenance is provided.
+For construction of patios built at existing grade (and less than 500 square feet), no permits are required for construction.
+If the lot is served by a private well and/or septic, an at-grade patio must be reviewed by the Quality and Septic Systems Program to ensure that access for septic tank maintenance is provided.

 Decks are generally elevated structures.
-A building permit is required for construction of decks over eight inches in height.
+A Building Permit is required for construction of decks over eight inches in height.
 Decks near septic systems should be designed so that footers or other support structures do not damage septic system plumbing or prevent pumping access to septic tank cleanouts.

-For applicable forms visit Forms and Checklists.
+For applicable forms, visit Forms and Checklists.

 Download Patios and Decks PDF

-The following plans are required to apply for a patio permit.
+The following plans are required to apply for a Patio Permit.

-- Three (3) Site/Plot Plans that indicate the location
+- Three (3) Site/Plot plans that indicate the location